 King serves on numerous boards, including BBC Media Action, N.C.
 Public Radio, Carnegie Council on Ethics and International Affairs and her alma mater, Fairfield University.
 She received the DeWitt Carter Reddick Award for Communication Excellence from the Moody College of Communication in 2015, and was inducted into The Buffalo Broadcasters Hall of Fame in 2014.

-King was awarded the 2018 Earl Gluck Distinguished Service Award by the North Carolina Association of Broadcasters (NCAB).
+King was awarded the 2018 Earle Gluck Distinguished Service Award by the North Carolina Association of Broadcasters (NCAB).

 - M.A., Fairfield University